Results of the Work – 9/26/18

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had a chance, God blessed and I got some other good seeds planted too.
+So thanks for your prayers for the ministry and evangelism today if you had a chance, I really felt the power of the Lord.
+Ellen’s cold is a bit better she had to skip Bible Study.

 In Him,